mikeqfu/pydriosm/README.md

                                                    chunk_size=None, id_sorted=True)
 ```

-Note that `greater_london_retrieval` may not be exactly 'the same' as `greater_london`.
-This is because the keys of the elements in `greater_london` are in the following order: 'points', 'lines', 'multilinestrings', 'multipolygons' and 'other_relations'; whereas when dumping `greater_london` to the server, the five different schemas are sorted alphabetically as follows: 'lines', 'multilinestrings', 'multipolygons', 'other_relations', and 'points', and so retrieving data from the server will be in the latter order.
-However, the data contained in both `greater_london` and `greater_london_retrieval` is consistent.
+Note that `greater_london_retrieval` may not be exactly the same as `greater_london`.
+This is because the keys of the elements in `greater_london` are in the following order: 'points', 'lines', 'multilinestrings', 'multipolygons' and 'other_relations'; whereas when dumping `greater_london` to the database, the five different schemas are sorted alphabetically as follows: 'lines', 'multilinestrings', 'multipolygons', 'other_relations', and 'points', and so retrieving data from the server will be in the latter order.
+Despite that, the data contained in both `greater_london` and `greater_london_retrieval` is consistent.

-If we need to query data of specific layer (or layers), or in a specific order of layers (schemas):
+If you need to query data of a specific layer (or several layers), or in a specific order of layers (schemas):

 ```python
 london_points_lines = osmdb.read_osm_pbf_data(subregion_name, 'points', 'lines')